 After creating a streaming-enabled segment, you can view details of that segment.

-Underneath is a line graph that shows the number of segments that were qualified and disqualified in the last 24 hours.
+Underneath is a line graph that shows the number of new audiences that were updated in the last 24 hours using the streaming evaluation method.
 The dropdown can be adjusted to show the last 24 hours, last week, or last 30 days.
+The New audience updated metric is based on the change in audience size during the selected time range, as evaluated by streaming segmentation.
+This metric does not include the total qualified audience from the daily segment batch evaluation.

-Additional information about the last segment evaluation can be found by selecting the information bubble.
+Additional information about the last segment evaluation can be found by selecting the information bubble next to Total qualified.

 For more information about segment definitions, please read the previous section on segment definition details.